 The title of this week’s blog post is one of the many catch phrases of the late Jerome Lester Horwitz a.k.a.
 Curly Howard of the Three Stooges.
 He is considered by some to be one of the funniest men of all time.
-He portrayed all types of experts from layers to doctors to military advisors during his short acting career.
+He portrayed all types of experts from lawyers to doctors to military advisers during his short acting career.
 Although he passed away in 1952 at the untimely age of 48, he has made an indelible impression on contemporary culture.

 Would you go to an actor for medical or legal advice because you had once seen him play a doctor or lawyer in a film?
 As Curly Howard might say “soitenly not!”
 Yet today countless individuals place their faith in celebrities like movie stars, professional athletes, or even their favorite singer when seeking advice, endorsements, or general information of all sorts.
 This is why it is always important to consider the source!

 Just because someone is rich doesn’t make them intelligent.

 The average salary of an NFL football player is 2.1 million dollars according to a recent report by Forbes Magazine.
 Some actors get paid millions of dollars per film.
 Yet despite this level of wealth, we constantly read about these same celebrities going broke, owing back taxes, or filing for bankruptcy.